 Let’s also go ahead and call it what it is by saying coal, oil and wood are dirty when they burn, so they’re on the other end of the carbon continuum.
 Regarding the latter, wood burning in the form of biomass facilities is dirtier than proponents would like to talk about because in order to operate with efficiency, many wood-powered biomass facilities harvest living trees — carbon-capturing factories in themselves — to stoke their electric generation systems, so that form of energy production presents us with a double-whammy.

 From a carbon standpoint, natural gas is pretty clean, so it sits closer to the renewables end of the continuum.
 Now natural gas has its own problem.
 It is methane, and methane is a greenhouse gas just like carbon dioxide, only it’s more than 80 times more potent than C02.
 Once in the atmosphere, it absorbs sunlight like a sponge.
 Still, when it comes to carbon emissions, methane is cleaner than most.
-You might be surprised to know that propane, made when methane is purified for commercial use, takes its place on the carbon continuum close to the renewables as well, which is why the EPA has designated propane a clean energy alternative and why it is also designated a clean energy alternative under the Energy Policy Act of 1992.
+You might be surprised to know that propane is made when methane is purified for commercial use, takes its place on the carbon continuum close to the renewables as well, which is why the EPA has designated propane a clean energy alternative and why it is also designated a clean energy alternative under the Energy Policy Act of 1992.

 Now if you agree with the carbon continuum, then can we also agree that using less dirty energy and more clean energy is a good thing.